Prescriptive Artificial Intelligence: A Formal Paradigm for Auditing Human Decisions Under Uncertainty: Methodology

 \subsection{Fuzzy Control System}

 Based on the theoretical foundation and the need for dynamic real-time evaluation, we designed the Fuzzy Control System (FCS) to function as a \textit{Contextual Modifier}.
 Unlike traditional systems that calculate a raw output from zero, this architecture calculates a correction factor applied to a baseline performance metric.
 The system was implemented using the \texttt{scikit-fuzzy} library in Python, utilizing the Mamdani architecture.
+As established in Section~\ref{sec:mycin_news2}, this is the same architectural family---symbolic, rule-based, ex-ante specified---as MYCIN's production-rule engine, providing a within-paper structural comparison alongside the cross-domain one.